Aruku-jp/hikeable-backend/README.md

 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE.md` file for details.